davidegat/reMarkaDOS-Freedos-on-reMarkable/README.md

 <h2>HOWTO</h2
 <li>ssh to your reMarkable, and install BOCHS emulator: <code>opkg install bochs</code>
 <li>Unpack the zip file into a folder on your pc (for example "remarkados") and scp it to your reMarkable
-<li>On reMarkable: via ssh, put files into a folder, and from it test it out with <code>bochs -q -unlock -f bochsrc</code>
+<li>On reMarkable: via ssh, put files into a folder (for example "remarkados"), and from it test it out with <code>bochs -q -unlock -f bochsrc</code>
 <li>Copy to reMarkable both the <b>dos.sh</b> and <b>startdos.sh</b> by scp it to /home/root folder
 <li>Register your app within <b>oxide</b> by running <code>rot apps call registerApplication 'QVariantMap:{"name": "FreeDOS", "bin": "/home/root/dos.sh"}'</code>
 <li>Once done, refresh your apps on <b>oxide</b> on your tablet (top left corner of oxide UI)